 Trade finance advances are made on either a fully or partially secured basis by way of a mortgage of property or cash collateral or on an unsecured basis.
 Factoring facilities are offered to exporters to provide financing through purchase of receivables as well as offering credit protection and receivables collection services.
 The receivables managed under factoring are assigned to BEA, and credit protection is supported by back-to-back credit insurance issued by accredited insurance agencies or covered by inter-factoring arrangements.
-BEA has guidelines in place for assessing mortgage credit, based on asset criteria (including, in the case of individual customers, price, appraised value of the property, location, current market conditions and liquidity of the property) and customer criteria (including, in the case of individual customers, occupation, age, income and debt servicing ability).
+BEA has guidelines in place for assessing mortgage credit, based on asset criteria (including, in the case of individual customers, price, appraised value of the property, location, current market conditions and liquidity of the property) and customer criteria (including, in the case of individual customers, age, income and debt servicing ability).
 Trade finance advances typically have a relatively short maturity.
 For example, advances used to finance imports often have a maturity of only 90 to 120 days.

 As at 30 June 2011, trade finance and commercial mortgages amounted to HK\$23,079 million, representing an increase of approximately 4% as compared with the corresponding period ended 30 June 2010, and accounted for approximately 7.4% of the Group's total advances to customers as at 30 June 2011.
 As at 31 December 2010, trade finance and commercial mortgages amounted to HK\$23,128 million, representing an increase of approximately 36.7% as compared with the corresponding period ended 31 December 2009, and accounted for approximately 7.8% of the Group's total advances to customers as at 31 December 2010.
-As at 31 December 2009, trade finance and commercial mortgages amounted to HK\$17,011 million, representing a decline of approximately 4% as compared with the corresponding period ended 31 December 2008, and accounted for approximately 6.9% of the Group's total advances to customers as at 31 December 2009.
+As at 31 December 2009, trade finance and commercial mortgages amounted to HK\$17,011 million, representing a decline of approximately 4% as compared with the corresponding period ended 31 December 2008, and accounted for approximately 4% of the Group's total advances to customers as at 31 December 2008, and accounted for approximately 6.9% of the Group's total advances to customers as at 31 December 2009.